launchdarkly/api-client-python/README.md

 # create an instance of the API class
 api_instance = launchdarkly_api.AuditLogApi(launchdarkly_api.ApiClient(configuration))
-before = 8.14 # float | A timestamp filter, expressed as a Unix epoch time in milliseconds.
-All entries returned will have before this timestamp. (optional) after = 8.14 # float | A timestamp filter, expressed as a Unix epoch time in milliseconds.
+before = 789 # int | A timestamp filter, expressed as a Unix epoch time in milliseconds.
+All entries returned will have before this timestamp. (optional) after = 789 # int | A timestamp filter, expressed as a Unix epoch time in milliseconds.
 All entries returned will have occured after this timestamp. (optional) q = 'q_example' # str | Text to search for.
 You can search for the full or partial name of the resource involved or fullpartial email address of the member who made the change. (optional) limit = 8.14 # float | A limit on the number of audit log entries to be returned, between 1 and 20. (optional) spec = 'spec_example' # str | A resource specifier, allowing you to filter audit log listings by resource. (optional)